aave/ccip/.changeset/calm-badgers-jump.md

 "chainlink": minor
 ---

-add error handling when arbitrum sequencer is not accessible #added
+add error handling when Arbitrum sequencer is not accessible #added